dcmoore/microservices/patterns/microservices.md

 Services are developed and deployed independently of one another.

-Each service has its own database in order to be decoupled from other services.
+Each service has its own persistence layer in order to be decoupled from other services.
-When necessary, consistency is between databases is maintained using either database replication mechanisms or application-level events.
+When necessary, consistency between persistence layers are maintained using either database replication mechanisms or application-level events.

 ## Example